 How to MIG weld on a car!

-The Theory Of How To MIG/MAG Weld On A Vehicle!
+The Theory Of How To MIG Weld On A Car

 I teach a lot as you may or may not know, and over the years and I’ve narrowed down the way I inform students and body technicians how to weld vehicles correctly.